Very large set axioms over constructive set theories: How strong are large large sets over CZF ?

 \end{theorem}

-Note that $A$-elementarity of $j$ is necessary for the above theorem: the readers can see that the proof of \autoref{Theorem:SuperReinhardtReflection} applies $j$ to the inductive hypothesis, namely, $\phi(\vec{x})$ is absolute between $K$ and $V$, and this is where we need the $A$-elementarity.
+Note that $A$-elementarity of $j$ is necessary for the above theorem: The reader can see that the proof of \autoref{Theorem:SuperReinhardtReflection} applies $j$ to the inductive hypothesis, namely, $\phi(\vec{x})$ is absolute between $K$ and $V$, and this is where we need the $A$-elementarity.
 We can also see that the proof breaks down if we do not assume $A$-elementarity: if the proof were to work without $A$-elementarity, then \autoref{Theorem:SuperReinhardtReflection} would hold even for $j$-formulas.
 This would imply $K$ thinks there is a critical point of $j$, which is invalid.

 One consequence of the reflection of $A$-formulas is that $V$ satisfies Full Separation for $A$-formulas when $A$ is amenable.
-This is because, for amenable classes, it is relatively straight forward to prove that $K \models \mathsf{Sep}_A$.
+This is because, for amenable classes, it is relatively straightforward to prove that $K \models \mathsf{Sep}_A$.
 The proof of the following lemma is similar to that of \autoref{Theorem:CriticalPointModelsIZF}, so we omit it.

-\begin{lemma}[$\mathsf{CGB}_\infty$] \pushQED{ } Let $A$ be an amenable class and $K$ be an $A$-super Reinhardt set.
+\begin{lemma}[$\CGB_\infty$] \pushQED{ } Let $A$ be an amenable class and $K$ be an $A$-super Reinhardt set.
 Then $K$ satisfies Full Separation for $A$-formulas. \qedhere \end{lemma}

-\begin{corollary}[$\mathsf{CGB}_\infty$] \pushQED{ } Assume that there is an $A$-super Reinhardt set for an amenable $A$.
+\begin{corollary}[$\CGB_\infty$] \pushQED{ } Assume that there is an $A$-super Reinhardt set for an amenable $A$.
 Then Full Separation for $A$-formulas hold.
 Especially, if $V$ is totally Reinhardt, then Full Separation for $A$-formulas hold for all amenable classes $A$. \qedhere \end{corollary}

 Note that every $A$-super Reinhardt set is super Reinhardt, so is power inaccessible by \autoref{Prop:SuperReinhardtPowerInaccessible}.
 In sum, {$\mathsf{CGB_\infty+TR}$} proves {$\mathsf{IGB_\infty+TR}$} without Class Separation.
 It is unknown if Class Separation follows from the remaining axioms of $\mathsf{IGB_\infty+TR}$.
 However, we can still see that $\mathsf{IGB_\infty+TR}$ is interpretable within itself without Class Separation: